materials-discovery/Tutorials/aristotle_howto.md

 # Copying files from/to your PC/MAC to/from Aristotle

 ## Using a terminal
-similar to the `ssh` package (secure shell) for logging in, there is a secure copy package called `scp` which allows one to copy files between machines using a terminal.
+Similar to the `ssh` package (secure shell) for logging in, there is a secure copy package called `scp` which allows one to copy files between machines using a terminal.
 It is invoked similar to ssh.

 In general (commands are always run in a Terminal when preceded with `>$ ` )